myelintek/documentation/content/admin.rst

 .. image:: ../_static/admin/create_flavor.png

-Similar to a plan, choose the name, number of GPUs, their type, number of CPU cores, and memory for your new flavor, then click "Create".
+Choose the name, number of GPUs, their type, number of CPU cores, and memory for your new flavor, then click "Create".

 .. image:: ../_static/admin/create_flavor_modal.png
   :width: 600